Hasmelash95/kill-or-save-bill/README.md

 ### Fixed Bugs

-An empty space was enterpreted as a valid username.
+1. An empty space was interpreted as a valid username.
 The cause of the bug was unnecessary nesting inside the if statement.
-Removing this unnecessary indentation fixed the bug.
+Removing this unnecessary indentation of the is.alpha() fixed the bug.
+2. An empty space before the username was invalid because a space is not an a-z letter.
+Adding the strip() method solved this issue.

 ### Unfixed Bugs